nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 Setting a non-string Configuration Value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to write a boolean or integer value to the config file, you need to specify the type on your command as well.
+In order to write a Boolean or integer value to the configuration file, you need to specify the type on your command as well.
+This applies only to the ``config:system:set`` command.
 The following values are known:

 * ``boolean``
 * ``integer``